Brett Butler (actress): Grace Under Fire and beyond

 In 1993, Butler starred in the ABC comedy series Grace Under Fire, created by Chuck Lorre.
 Butler starred as Grace Kelly, a divorced single mother and recovering alcoholic.
 The show begins after the main character divorces her abusive alcoholic husband of eight years in an attempt to start life anew and prevent her children from making the same mistakes she did.
 For her performance, Butler received two Golden Globe nominations for Best Actress – Television Series Musical or Comedy in 1995 and 1997, and won a People's Choice Award for Favorite Female Performer in 1994.
 She reprised her role of Grace Kelly in The Drew Carey Show and Ellen in 1997.

 Butler published her memoir, Knee Deep in Paradise, in 1996.
 The book was started before attaining her celebrity status, and candidly addresses much of this time, ending the autobiography before Grace Under Fire's debut.

 Behind the scenes, Butler battled a recurring drug addiction and spent time in rehab.
 In February 1998, due to her erratic behavior stemming from substance abuse, she was dismissed from the show and ABC cancelled the series.
 After Grace was cancelled in 1998, Butler moved from Los Angeles to a farm in Rome, Georgia.
-In the following years she made selected screen appearances in films Bruno (2000) and Mrs. Harris (2005), and guest-starred on an episode of the NBC sitcom My Name Is Earl in 2005.
+In the following years she made selected screen appearances in the films Bruno (2000) and Mrs. Harris (2005), and guest-starred on an episode of the NBC sitcom My Name Is Earl in 2005.
 In 2008, Butler headlined at an arts fundraiser and spoke freely with a reporter about her depression, past drug addiction, television work, and current life on the farm.
 She also expressed interest in writing another book.